 3.8 DISCUSSION

-The Interior Fraser Coho SMU is considered a data-rich SMU as it has stock-recruitment time series for all five CUs within the SMU, which allowed for the estimation of stock recruitment-based benchmarks (S).
-However, time series were restricted to years after 1998, at which time spawner abundances were considered depressed compared to historical levels.
+The Interior Fraser Coho SMU is considered a data-rich SMU because it has stock-recruitment time series for all five CUs within the SMU, which allowed for the estimation of stock recruitment-based benchmarks (Sgen and Smsy).
+However, time series were restricted to years after 1998, when spawner abundance data were collected with more consistent methodologies and regularity.
+This period also aligns with the low productivity period (Decker et al. 2014) when the SMU abundance is considered depressed relative to historical levels.
 Despite the short time series, Interior Fraser Coho are well-suited for looking at the application of aggregate abundance-based LRPs due to the long history of using aggregate abundance-based recovery targets and fisheries reference points that were developed based on an underlying relationship between aggregate abundance and the distribution of abundance among sub-populations and CUs (IFCRT 2006; Korman et al. 2019; Arbeider et al. 2020).
 While we were able to estimate aggregate abundance-based LRPs using a suite of CU-level benchmarks and LRP estimation methods (logistic- and projection-based), our results highlight variability in status against aggregate abundance-based LRPs that in some cases deviates from status against proportion-based LRPs.
 Our results also highlight the sensitivity of logistic regression based LRPs to data availability.

 3.8.1 Alternative LRP Methods

 Comparisons of status between the abundance-based methods and the proportional methods yielded mixed results.
-Status was generally consistent for the scenarios in which the Ricker_priorCap model was used, but diverged more for the Ricker and IFCRT methods, regardless of the approach used to estimate CU status.
+Estimated status diverged more among LRP estimation methods when the Ricker or IFCRT methods were used.
 Status tended to drop below proportion-based LRPs when abundance of individual CUs was low (2000-2001, 2015-2017), and drop below aggregate abundance-based LRPs when aggregate abundances were low (2006-2007).
+As a result, aggregate abundance-based LRPs did not result in LRP breaches in years with low abundance in only one CU (e.g, 2000, 2015-2017) whereas the proportion-based methods did.
+In comparison, status was generally consistent among LRP estimation method for the scenarios in which the Ricker_priorCap model was used.
+In this case, LRPs were often breached in similar years.
+This result occurred because estimated Sgen and aggregate abundance-based LRPs were higher under the Ricker_priorCap model, which resulted in a more frequent occurrence of years with both aggregate abundance below the LRP and individual CUs below benchmarks.

-When considering proportion-based LRPs, comparisons between using a single metric benchmark to estimate CU status (i.e., S) and using the Pacific Salmon Status Scanner to estimate CU status yielded similar results.
-This occurred because the Salmon Scanner relies on S benchmarks when those are available.
-Exceptions occur if the estimated S are below the absolute threshold of 1500 spawners, as occurred for the Fraser Canyon CU.
+When considering proportion-based LRPs, comparisons between using a single metric benchmark to estimate CU status (i.e., Sgen) and using the Pacific Salmon Status Scanner to estimate CU status yielded similar results.
+This occurred because the Salmon Scanner relies on Sgen and Smsy benchmarks when those are available.
+Exceptions occur when an estimated Sgen is less than the absolute threshold of 1500 spawners, as occurred for the Fraser Canyon CU.

-3.8.2 Structural Uncertainy in Spawner-Recruit Dynamics
+3.8.2 Structural Uncertainty in Spawner-Recruit Dynamics

-Most methods evaluated for the Interior Fraser Coho case study relied on the evaluation of CU status relative to S. As a result, the method used to estimate S had a large impact on results.
-S estimates were higher for the Ricker_priorCap model compared to the base Ricker model, which meant that LRPs were more frequently triggered under this formulation.
-This pattern was observed for all four methods that relied on the Ricker_priorCap S estimates.
+Most methods evaluated for the Interior Fraser Coho case study relied on the evaluation of CU status relative to Sgen.
+As a result, the method used to estimate Sgen had a large influence on results.
+Sgen estimates were higher for the Ricker_priorCap model compared to the base Ricker model, which meant that LRPs were more frequently triggered under this formulation.
+This pattern was observed for all four methods that relied on the Ricker_priorCap Sgen estimates.